Divergent-Insights/dbt-dataquality/README.md

 # dbt Data Quality

-This [dbt](https://github.com/dbt-labs/dbt-core) package helps to create simple data models from the outputs of `dbt sources freshness` and `dbt tests`.
-That is, this package will help you to
+This [dbt](https://github.com/dbt-labs/dbt-core) package helps you to

-- Access and report on the output from dbt source freshness (sources.json, manifest.json)
+- Access and report on the output from `dbt source freshness` (sources.json and manifest.json)
-- Access and report on the output from dbt tests (run_results.json, manifest.json)
+- Access and report on the output from `dbt test` (run_results.json and manifest.json)

 ## Prerequisites

 - This package is compatible with dbt 1.0.0 and later
-- This packages uses Snowflake as the backend for reporting.
-Contributions are welcomed to support other backend engines
+- This packages uses Snowflake as the backend for reporting (contributions to support other backend engines are welcomed)
 - Snowflake credentials with the right level of access to create/destroy and configure the following objects:
   - Database (optional)
   - Schema (optional)